AdaCore/learn/content/courses/advanced-ada/chapters/subprograms.rst

     end Expr_Func;

-As you can see, if-expressions may contain an :ada:`elsif` branch.
+As you can see, if-expressions may contain an :ada:`elsif` branch (and therefore be more complicated).

 The code above corresponds to this more verbose version: